vertopolkaLF/acf_show_field_id/README.md

-# ACF Show Field ID Plugin
+# Show Field ID for ACF Plugin

 A WordPress plugin that displays ACF (Advanced Custom Fields) field names directly in the admin editor interface. **Now with full Gutenberg Block Editor support!**